sketch7/signalr-client/docs/API.md

 ### `setData`
-Allow you to send data with a specific connection as query string.
+Send data with a specific connection as query string.
-When calling this method it will automatically disconnects, sets data and depending the previous connection state it will either reconnect or not.
+When calling this method, it will automatically disconnects, sets data and depending the previous connection state it will either reconnect or not.

 *notes*
 * If before calling this method the connection was disconnected, this will only set the data.